BZoennchen/supercollider-book/chapters/supercollider/sampling/intro.md

 After audio is loaded into a buffer, either from a sound file on disk or from an input source, it is then available for processing, quotation, or precise playback manipulation.

 I recorded the sound of a waterboiler since I thought that might be interesting to work with.
-To load the file into a buffer on the server, the following line suffice.
+To load the file into a buffer on the server, the following line suffices.
 I suggest you pick an audio file that you can play with.
 Here, I use the [global variable](sec-variables) ``b`` as the reference to the server buffer.